 When Holly Brooks found the heirloom photo her mother had loaned to her in the bottom drawer of the hall cabinet, snapped in half, she couldn’t hold back the tears.
 Mounted on a type of cardstock that had grown brittle with time, it was the only image of her grandmother as a little girl, posing with all her cousins.
 At first, she wanted to take it out on the kids.
 But instead, she decided to ask for help.

 Holly was relieved to find that her image could not only be patched back together, but also restored to its original luster; not the original photograph, mind you, but a digital image.
 An image that would last a lifetime.
 An image that could be printed over and over.

-Using digital technology, the experienced photo restoration artists work not with the original photo but with a digital copy.
+Using digital technology, experienced photo restoration artists work not with the original photo but with a digital copy.
 They use advanced software to fix whatever may be wrong with it.
-The final image can be burned on a CD or printed as a photograph on an archival printer.
+The final image can be burned on a CD or printed on an archival printer as a photograph.
 That means it will last a lifetime, probably even longer than the original.

 When Holly saw the outcome of her photograph, she cried again.
 This time they were tears of joy.
 It was so beautiful she ordered copies for her mother, her brothers and sisters, and her grandmother’s youngest sister, the only surviving person in that photograph.

 If disaster strikes your cherished photographs, whether it is in the form of flood, fire, professional movers, ultraviolet rays, or two-year-old daughters, there may be hope.
 New photo restoration technology has made it affordable to restore your priceless photos.

 - What You Don’t Know CAN Hurt Your Photos